beeper/platform-imessage/readme.md

 Reads `chat.db` and works with automation and accessibility APIs – similar to [Codex Computer Use](https://developers.openai.com/codex/app/computer-use) but surgical and faster.
 Designed to run with the normal macOS security model ([System Integrity Protection (SIP)](https://en.wikipedia.org/wiki/System_Integrity_Protection) enabled) since it does not hook into low-level private APIs or make any network calls.
 Uses your Apple ID logged in to Messages.app. ~95% feature parity on macOS Tahoe.

 This library powers the iMessage integration on [Beeper](https://www.beeper.com/download) for macOS.
-NAPI bindings for Node/Electron are powered by [node-swift](https://github.com/kabiroberai/node-swift).
+N-API bindings for Node/Electron are powered by [node-swift](https://github.com/kabiroberai/node-swift).

 **What it won't do**: expose more features if you disable SIP, allow automating multiple iMessage accounts, work on Windows/Linux.
 Also see [TODOs](./todos.md).